vuestorefront/vue-storefront/packages/core/docs/migrate/2.3.0-rc.1/integrators.md

 ### Updating `api-client`
 As described on the [Overview](./overview.md) page, API middleware lives next to Nuxt.js.
 That's why from now on, `api-client` must generate two files:
-* one for returning types, GraphQL fragments and other files that don't contain any business logic
+* one for returning types, GraphQL fragments, and other files that don't contain any business logic
-* the other for returns `createApiClient` from `apiClientFactory` that contains the business logic, all endpoints etc.
+* the other for returns `createApiClient` from `apiClientFactory` that contains the business logic, all endpoints, etc.

 You should have two entry points in `src` folder: `index.ts` and `index.server.ts`: